Tips for starting a second-hand shop

 You can also sell used items via an online platform, such as Marktplaats, Bol.com, Vinted, or Zalando.
 This way, you start with low costs because you do not need shop premises and sometimes no storage space either.
 You also do not have to pay a developer to build a webshop for you. Â

-Selling via a platform also costs money.
+Selling via a platform costs money.
 You pay a fixed amount when you sign up and the platform gets a share of what you earn.
 Each platform has its own rules.
 Find out about conditions and service standards.
 Think about keeping a minimum stock and being available by telephone for customers.

 Dealer register